MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/3d-content-guidelines/index.md

 If you're using [!include[cc-microsoft](../../includes/cc-microsoft.md)] Dynamics 365 Guides, or creating apps with mixed-reality components in Power Apps, you might want to import your own 3D models for use as holograms.
 This article shows you how to prepare your 3D models by using a combination of third-party tools.

 ## glTF and GLB file formats
-All geometry in [!include[pn-dyn-365](../../includes/pn-dyn-365.md)] mixed-reality apps uses the Khronos Group glTF file format.
+Dynamics 365 Guides and Power Apps uses the Khronos Group glTF file format for mixed reality.
 This royalty-free specification minimizes both the size of 3D models and the run-time processing needed to unpack and use those models.
 The GLB format is the binary version of .glTF version 2.0, which can include textures.

 > [!TIP]
 > The Khronos Group provides a robust overview of best practices: [Art Pipeline for glTF](https://aka.ms/glTFbestpractices).